justinorina/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7. adds execute permission to the owner, group owner and other users, to the file hello.
 8. sets no permission to owner and group, and all permissions to others.
 9. sets the mode of hello to rwxr-x-wr.
+10. sets the mode of hello the same as alleh's mode.